German government advisers cut growth forecast for 2019

-BERLIN (AP) — The German government’s panel of independent economic advisers has nearly halved its growth forecast for this year and is now predicting that the German economy will grow by only 0.8 percent.
+BERLIN (AP) — The German government’s panel of economic advisers nearly halved its German growth forecast for this year to 0.8 percent — the latest in a long list of downgrades for Europe’s biggest economy.

-In a regular update, the panel cut its 2019 forecast from the previous 1.5 percent and said growth should accelerate next year to 1.7 percent.
+In a regular update Tuesday, the panel cut its 2019 forecast from the previous 1.5 percent but said growth should accelerate next year to 1.7 percent.
+The downgrade follows cuts in the German outlook by the European Commission and the International Monetary Fund.

-The experts said in a statement that the lower forecast was strongly influenced by the effects of the economy’s weak performance at the end of last year, when it was dragged down largely by one-time factors related to new car emissions standards.
+The independent experts said in a statement that the lower forecast was strongly influenced by the after-effects of the economy’s weak performance at the end of last year, when it was dragged down largely by one-time factors related to new car emissions standards.
+German carmakers faced bottlenecks getting vehicles certified under new, more realistic emissions tests that came into force Sept.
+1.

-They also pointed to high risks for the future from factors such as Brexit uncertainty and global trade disputes.
+They also noted high risks for the future from factors such as Brexit uncertainty and global trade disputes.

 Most Read Business Stories